Transformer

 Embedding

-Embedding chosen independently of the Transformer.
+Embedding is a way to represent tokens as vectors.
+The embedding is chosen independently of the Transformer.

 Attention